VladimirMarkelov/todo_lib/README.md

 Because `sort` is the function that should be called after `filter`, it wants a list of selected todo IDs that must be sorted, the whole todo list (IDs in `ids` are the order numbers of a todo in `todos`) and sorting rules.
 The function changes `ids` in-place and the sorting is always stable - it keeps the order of todos in the `ids` list for todos that are equal to each other.
 There are only two sorting rules:

-* `fields` - is a comma(or colon) separated list of fields in order of importance for soring.
+* `fields` - is a comma(or colon) separated list of fields in order of importance for sorting.
 If the vector is empty the list remains unchanged.
 Supported field names(and their abbreviations):
     - `pri` or `priority` - sort by priority (without priority are the last ones);
-    - `due` - sor by due date (todos that do not have due date are at the bottom);
+    - `due` - sort by due date (todos that do not have due date are at the bottom);
     - `completed` or `finished` - sort by completion date (incomplete ones are at the bottom);
     - `created` or `create` - sort by creation date;
     - `subject`, `subj` or `text` - sort by todo's subjects;
     - `done` - order: incomplete, recurrent, and done todos;
     - `project` or `proj` - sort by project names, if todos have more than one project they are compared in order of appearance and shorter list of projects goes first;
     - `context` or `ctx` - sort by contexts, if todos have more than one context they are compared in order of appearance and shorter list of contexts goes first;
+    - `thr` - sort by threshold date (todos that do not have threshold date are at the bottom);
 * `rev` - when it is `true` the sorted list is reversed before returning the result.

 ## Editing